 - Going live.
 Once the client has signed off that the task is complete on staging and works as expected, the task is moved to the going live category and scheduled with a date.
 (More on scheduling tasks going live below.)

 - Live.
 Once the task is pushed to live, it’s moved and dated to the live category.
 Then, we always have a record of when it went live.

 We plan and schedule tasks to go live once a week on a specific day for each project.
 This way everyone, including the client, knows that tasks will be pushed live on a specific date each week.

-Create a schedule to review each weeks sprint with the client as well as the development team
+Create a schedule to review each week’s sprint with the client and development team.

 As described above, we plan our meetings each Friday to review how the week went and plan for next week.
 Again, everyone, including the client, is always aware of what’s going on and when.